John Chancellor Award

 For print nominations: a pdf file with legible pages of the nomination material is recommended.

-For broadcast nominations: a list of working permanent links to programming is recommended.
+For audio or video nominations: a list of working permanent links to programming is recommended.

 Required supporting materials: